 It’s 1987.
 Those projects are completed.
 I’m looking for the next logical step in my photographic explorations.
 A tiny classified ad on the back pages of Shutterbug magazine grabs my attention.
 On offer was an antique Cirkut No. 6 Outfit panoramic camera.
 Without knowing anything about Cirkut cameras, other than their ability to take large scale, full-circle panoramic images, I place my order with the vintage camera dealer in some New England state, for something like $1,000 dollars.
 The exact details of the transaction are lost.
 The receipt is long gone, the Shutterbug magazine recycled.
 It was a hazy start to an adventure that would take me into a new millennium, along the way producing three photographic projects and a number of solo and group exhibitions.

 My Cirkut No. 6 Outfit is but one model in a family of Cirkut cameras.
-It starts with the 1904 patent for the Cirkut camera by William J. Johnson, a former Canadian.
-The cameras were first manufactured by Rochester Panoramic Camera Company in 1905, a company owned by Johnson and his new partner Fred W. Brehm.
+It starts with the 1904 patent for the Cirkut camera by William J. Johnston, a former Canadian.
+The cameras were first manufactured by Rochester Panoramic Camera Company in 1905, a company owned by Johnston and his new partner Fred W. Brehm.
 It seems the company quickly went bankrupt and merged with the Century Camera Company that same year.
 In 1907, Century merged with Eastman Kodak Company.
 A sales brochure from that time states Kodak’s case for purchasing the Cirkut:

 The Cirkut photographer is not hampered by the limits set by the size of his camera.
 He can make his negative as long or short as may be required to produce the best pictorial effect.
 He can include in his view any angle–even the complete circle of 360 degrees–and all on one daylight-loading Eastman Film.